ddeutils/deflow/README.md

 ## 🍻 Usage

-The data pipeline config will store with this file structure:
+After initialize data framework project, your data pipeline config files will store with this file structure:

 ```text
 conf/